makabongwe47/alx-system_engineering-develops/0x00-shell_basics/README.md

- Create a directory in the existing directory
+Creating new directory in an existing directory